jaredsmith7/jared-capstone/README.md

     Notable Observations:

       1.)
 There is a weak negative correlation between stores per 10,000 people and household median income.
       2.)
 There is a weak positive correlation between stores per 10,000 people and food insecurity percentage.
       3.)
+There is a weak positive correlation between stores per 10,000 people and poverty rate.
+      4.)
 Clay County had the highest number of stores per 10,000 people, with 5.28.
 Clay County has three Dollar Generals and one Family Dollar with a population of 7581.
-       4.)
+      5.)
 This is in contrast to a county such as Williamson, which ranks last out of 95 counties with a stores per capita metric of .363.
 Williamson County has a population just under 250,000, but is only home to five Dollar Generals and four Dollar Trees.
+      6.)
+Rural counties in general have more dollar stores per 10,000 people than urban counties.
+For example, Davidson County (Nashville) has 76 total stores, with stores per 10,000 people at 1.06.
+Where as a county such as Pickett only has 2 stores with a population just over 5000 equating to four stores per 10,000 people.

-The relative most notable correlation is between the variables of stores per 10,000 people and household median income with a correlation coefficient of -0.553.
+The relative most notable and highest correlation coefficient is between the variables of stores per 10,000 people and household median income with a correlation coefficient of -0.553.
+That is, as the number of stores per 10,000 people increases, median household income decreases.

+Not to say the number of dollar stores in a given county causes a decrease in household median income, but it does provide some insight on the growth strategies of dollar store companies.
+Rural counties typically have worse metrics and fewer resources in general when compared to urban counties, usually due to the lack of funding and resources from a smaller tax base.
+Dollar store companies most likely choose these locations due to a lack of competition and because they see a gap they can fill in regard to resources for local residents.
+Not every county has an easily accessible large scale grocer, and dollar stores seem to have jumped on the opportunity to fill the gap in recent years.